shackcrack007/hybrid-attacks-course-template/README.md

 2. **Entra tenant**:
     1. go to https://entra.microsoft.com and login with your personal Microsoft account, if you see an error "**``you don't have access``**"..: go to https://signup.azure.com to create a new Entra tenant (choose PAY AS YOU GO and enter credit cart, don't worry it's not gonna be used)

-    2. Now that you have a tenant and can succesffully browse https://entra.microsoft.com, **create a new admin user for the Entra tenant:** login to [Entra portal](https://entra.microsoft.com/#view/Microsoft_AAD_UsersAndTenants/UserManagementMenuBlade/~/AllUsers/menuId/)
+    2. Now that you have a tenant and can successfully browse https://entra.microsoft.com, **create a new admin user for the Entra tenant:** login to [Entra portal](https://entra.microsoft.com/#view/Microsoft_AAD_UsersAndTenants/UserManagementMenuBlade/~/AllUsers/menuId/)

         ![createuser](pics/create_tenant_admin_user.png)